 It's best to carefully snip them off to avoid excess bulk around the seams.

-There are quilters who keep their dog ears and turn them into quilts.
+Fun Fact: Some quilters keep their dog ears and turn them into quilts.

 Just like it sounds, echo quilting is quilting by following the edge of the shape.
 It is commonly used around appliqué shapes to show off the design.

 It is the primary quilting method used in many traditional Hawaiian quilts.

 Embellishment in quilting means adding items to a quilt, generally the top, to decorate it.

 Finger pressing is primarily used for temporarily pressing a seam or fabric, and it's just as it sounds.
 You use your finger(s) to press the fabric.
 It should not be used as a substitute for ironing.